eclipse-zenoh/zenoh-backend-influxdb/README.md

 ### **Setup via a JSON5 configuration file**

-  - Create a `zenoh.json5` configuration file containing:
+  - Create a `zenoh.json5` configuration file containing for example:
     ```json5
     {
       plugins: {
         // configuration of "storage_manager" plugin:
-        storage_manger: {
+        storage_manager: {
           volumes: {
             // configuration of a "influxdb" backend (the "zbackend_influxdb" library will be loaded at startup)
             influxdb: {
               // URL to the InfluxDB service
               url: "http://localhost:8086",
               private: {
+                // InfluxDB credentials, preferably admin for databases creation and drop
-                username: "user",
+                username: "admin",
                 password: "password"
               }
+            }
           },
           storages: {
             // configuration of a "demo" storage using the "influxdb" backend
             demo: {
               // the key expression this storage will subscribes to
               key_expr: "/demo/example/**",
               // this prefix will be stripped from the received key when converting to database key.
               // i.e.: "/demo/example/a/b" will be stored as "a/b"
               // this option is optional
               strip_prefix: "/demo/example",
               volume: {
                 id: "influxdb",
                 // the database name within InfluxDB
                 db: "zenoh_example",
                 // if the database doesn't exist, create it
-                  create_db: true
+                create_db: true,
+                // strategy on storage closure
+                on_closure: "drop_db",
+                private: {
+                  // InfluxDB credentials, with read/write privileges for the database
+                  username: "user",
+                  password: "password"
                 }
               }
             }